wmahfoudh/archmallow/docs/touchpad-tap.md

 Option "TappingButtonMap" "lrm"
 EndSection
 ````
-You would have:
+Adding this section would activate:
-- one finger tap a left mouse button click,
+- one finger tap a left mouse button click
-- two finger a right mouse click and
+- two finger a right mouse click
 - three finger a scroll wheel click